 Mechanical broad heads like Grim Reaper work well when aiming for an upper body lung shot on zebra.
 The ribs on zebra are tough and in the event an arrow is redirected, it could result in the trophy animal not being recovered.
 Many bow hunters will attest to how well their mechanical broad heads worked on zebra.

-Even though the previous statement is accurate, Hunting in Africa Safaris still prefer the use of fixed blade broad heads for zebra.
+Even though the previous statement is accurate, Mkulu African Hunting Safaris still prefer the use of fixed blade broad heads for zebra.
 However, we understand we say potato and you say potato.

 It is difficult to distinguish between zebra stallions and zebra mares.
 Great caution must be taken before and arrow is released in case the landowner specified only stallions may be hunted.
 Your able Professional Hunter will assist in the decision making process.

-Please study the shot placement diagram to ensure an efficient hunt.
+Please study the shot placement diagram to ensure a successful hunt.

 Information on bow hunting zebra South Africa

 Zebra bow hunting prices

 The cost for bow hunting zebra in South Africa has been lowered to $ 1 650 for the 2019 South Africa bow hunting season.

 Draw weight bow hunting zebra

 The recommended draw weight for bow hunting zebra in South Africa is any increment greater than minimum draw mass.
 Any draw weight equal to or greater than 70 lbs is recommended for bow hunting zebra.

 Kinetic energy (KE) required

 The minimum kinetic energy (KE) required for bow hunting zebra is 60 ft. / lb.

 A minimum arrow velocity of 245 fps is suggested for bow hunting zebra.

 A minimum arrow weight of 450 grains (gr) is suggested for bow hunting zebra in Africa.

 Average shot distance

 Average shooting distance when bow hunting zebra in South Africa from our bow hunting blinds are seldom further away than 19 to 25 yards from your trophy zebra.

 Suggested broad heads for bow hunting zebra in South Africa would be a minimum of 100 grains (gr) to 125 grains (gr)

 A cut on contact fixed 3-blade broad head